data-to-insight/dfe-csc-api-data-flows/docs/admin-make_proxy_changes.md

-# Enable Proxy Support in PowerShell API Scripts (PS 5.1)
+# D2I Admin - Proxy Support in PowerShell API Scripts (PS 5.1)

-How to/notes towards adding **optional** corporate proxy support to both **main** and **smoke-test** CSC API scripts.
+How to/notes towards adding **optional** LA proxy support to both **main** and **smoke-test** CSC API scripts.

 Keeps behaviour unchanged when no proxy is supplied, but lets LAs that require an explicit proxy (proxy auth) pass those details.
-Most likely i will be implementing this, but in the short term these notes provided in case LAs need them directly.

 ---

 ## Why this may be needed

-- **Explicit proxies with auth**: Many organisations require outbound HTTPS to go via a proxy (often NTLM/Kerberos).
+- **Explicit proxies with auth**: Many LAs require outbound HTTPS to go via a proxy (often NTLM/Kerberos).
 Without `-Proxy` + creds you can hit `407` or timeouts before token/API call.
 - **Transparent/WPAD/allowlists**: Other environments do one of:
   - *Transparent proxying* — no client config needed
   - *WPAD/PAC or machine WinHTTP proxy* — .NET/PowerShell already knows proxy